yuma-dev/clip-library/README.md

 This project allows content creators, gamers, and video enthusiasts to leverage the power of professional capture tools while enjoying streamlined clip management.

 ## Features

-### 🔄 Reversable Edits
-All edits are non-destructive and fully reversible.
-Clip Library saves edit information separately, preserving your original video files.

-`Exluding Deletion, this will permanently Delete the actual Video file!`

 ### ✂️ Quick Trim
 Trim your clips quickly using the program's built-in video player.